mudia5/northwind-ecommerce/P3/README.md

 `flask --app app init-db`

+*_Or if you have global Flask installation:_ `../.venv/bin/flask --app app init-db`

 <br>

 ### 7. Run the server

 `flask --app app run --debug`

+*_Or if you have global Flask installation:_ `../.venv/bin/flask --app app run --debug`

 Look for the `Running on http://127.0.0.1:5000` message and visit the printed url in your browser